Early Childhood Education Grant for Families

-Early Childhood Education grants are given to high-quality preschools to help prepare four-year old children for kindergarten.
+The Early Childhood Education Grant is given to high-quality preschools to help prepare four-year old children for kindergarten.

 Programs in high-needs areas of the state are awarded the grants.
 Programs that receive the grants include public preschool programs, chartered non-public schools, private preschool programs, Head Start programs, child care centers and family child care homes.